-Thanks to the group coverage HRA (GCHRA), employers can offer both group health insurance and an HRA together to give their employees even more ways to access affordable care.
+So which should your organization use—a traditional group health plan or one of the many types of HRAs?
+Thanks to the group coverage HRA (GCHRA), employers can offer both group health insurance and an HRA together to make their employees’ well-being even more affordable.

 What is the group coverage HRA (GCHRA)?

 The GCHRA, often called an integrated HRA, is a reimbursement arrangement between an employer and their employees to help pay for out-of-pocket costs that aren't covered under the traditional group health plan.
 Employers reimburse their employees for qualifying expenses on a tax-free basis.

 Unlike a traditional integrated HRA offered by an insurance company, employers who administer their GCHRA through PeopleKeep aren't restricted to compatible plans through any individual provider.
 Plus, they can keep their HRA even if they change insurance providers.